 Why did you select this song as your current single?

-Tell us how this single relates to the rest of the EP?
+How does this single relate to the rest of the EP?

-What was the writing process for the song?
+What was the writing process for this song?

-What would it be like to see you in person performing this song?
+What is it like to see you in person performing this song?

 One last question, what is your motivation behind your music?